 The structures along the east side of the Thames River that protect the riverbank from erosion (wearing away due to water flow) are old and damaged.
 These will be replaced to better protect the shoreline, make the area more resilient to flooding or heavy storms (climate resiliency), and preserve the natural environment along the river.

-The project will also replace the retaining walls (walls that hold back soil or support the land) located under both Queen’s Bridge and Kensington Bridge.
+The project will also replace the retaining walls (walls that hold back soil or support the land) located under both The Queen's Bridge and Kensington Bridge.
 This work will connect to and continue the improvements that started in 2024 with the Harris Park Shoreline Restoration and Park Improvements project.

 Thank you to everyone who joined us for the virtual project update meeting on Wednesday, September 10, 2025.